agbleze/agbleze/README.md

 ## ![Hall of Fail](https://img.shields.io/badge/Hall_of_Fail-active-critical?style=flat-square&color=ff69b4)

 This is where my half-baked ideas, dirty notebooks, and unapologetically spaghettified code live in peace!
 I love them for who they are.
 Guess what?
 They work, don't torch them!
-I've more skeletons in my cupboard but these managed honourable mention here 😄
+I've got more skeletons in my cupboard but these managed honourable mention here 😄

 <table>
   <tr>